Getting Ready

 Hay Feeder (optional)

 While hay feeders are not necessary, they do help you in the long run by saving money and making sure there is always clean hay for your bunny when you step out of the house for longer periods of time.
 Hay feeders come in numerous styles and materials.
+Just keep in mind the material your hay feeder is made out of, some hay feeders are made of plastics or fabrics which can be dangerous when ingested.
+It tends to be safer to pick a wood or metal hay feeder container.

 Any hay feeder you find at your pet store will likely be too small for a bunny and you will find yourself refilling it numerous times a day.
 It’s better to go online and find one that’s larger.
 An adult rabbit should eat 1 to 2 times their body size in hay daily, so the hay feeder should be no smaller than an adult rabbit.

 You can go hay feeder less and just place handfuls of hay in their litter box, but the down side of this method is you’ll waste more hay this way.
 Hay placed directly in the litter box tends to get soiled rapidly and much of it becomes wasted.
+It’s also ok to just use a big bowl or tray to hold the hay, some bunnies prefer to eat their hay off the ground and not in an elevated position.

 Water Bowl